danieleschmidt/testgen-copilot/README.md

 # Generate tests for a single file
 testgen --file src/calculator.py --output tests/

+# Generate tests for every file in a project
+testgen --project . --output tests --batch  # requires --project and --output only

+# Use a configuration file
+testgen --config myconfig.json --file src/calculator.py --output tests
+# A file named `.testgen.config.json` in the current or project directory
+# is loaded automatically when present

 # Analyze entire project and enforce 90% coverage
 testgen --project . --security-scan --coverage-target 90